 GMR staff members work in a creative environment with other talented, driven students from across the disciplines.
 Staff members design their own self-motivated projects, taking ownership of the success of both individual projects and of the journal itself.
 This ownership allows our staff to inject personal ingenuity into the framework of the journal while still being mindful of its collaborative nature.
 Learn about specific positions here.

-We are not currently accepting submissions for this publication year of 2014-2015.
 All papers submitted now will be accepted towards the publication year of 2015-2016.